Victoria Brownworth: Early life

-Brownworth lives in Philadelphia.
-She and her partner, Maddy Gold, met while attending the Philadelphia High School for Girls and dated off and on for years.
-Brownworth and Gold had been living together for many years when in 2014 Pennsylvania deemed the ban on same-sex marriage to be unconstitutional, and Brownworth immediately proposed.
-They were married in October of that year on their 15-year anniversary.
-Gold died of cancer on Nov.
-12, 2022.

-Education and career

-Brownworth published her first book of poetry at age 18 and began writing for Philadelphia Gay News when she was 17.
+Brownworth was born in February 1956.
+She published her first book of poetry at age 18 and began writing for Philadelphia Gay News when she was 17.

-Brownworth studied American studies and women's history at the Temple University and represented the university at the first National Women's Studies Association.
+Brownworth studied American studies and women's history at Temple University and represented the university at the first National Women's Studies Association.
 Near graduation, she became the star witness "in the first federal police brutality trial in Philadelphia."
 The police were acquitted, and she began her career in advocacy journalism.

+Career

 In the 1980s and early 1990s, Brownworth worked for the Philadelphia Inquirer and Philadelphia Daily News.
 She was the first open lesbian to have a daily column, and may have been the first to have a daily column about lesbian issues.
-Later, she became the first person to host a lesbian radio program in the United States, Amazon Country on WXPN-FM.
+Later, she became a host on Amazon Country on WXPN-FM, the first lesbian radio program in the United States.

 In 1993, after being diagnosed with multiple sclerosis, Brownworth began focusing primarily on writing books and editing anthologies.

-She has also been a contributing editor for Curve and Lambda Literary Review and has been a regular contributing writer for SheWired, Advocate, The Independent, and HuffPost.
+She was also a contributing editor for Curve and Lambda Literary Review and was a regular contributing writer for SheWired, Advocate, The Independent, and HuffPost.